 13.1.1 conform in all material respects to their description and to the Specification;

 13.1.2 if Services, be supplied with reasonable care and skill within the meaning of the Supply of Goods and Services Act 1982, Part II, s 13;

-13.3 The Supplier shall, at its option, correct, repair, remedy, re-perform or refund the Deliverables that do not comply with clause 13, provided that the Customer:
+13.4 Subject at all times to the remainder of this clause 13, the Supplier may, at its option, correct, repair, remedy, re-perform or refund the Deliverables that do not comply with clause 13, provided that the Customer:

 14 Indemnity and insurance: The Customer’s attention in particular is drawn to this clause